rhaynet/Pets_App/README.md

 Pets App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+This app displays and keeps track of a list of pets and their related data that the user inputs.
+It uses Sqlite as the database.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites